ionic-team/capacitor-site/pages/docs/v3/config/index.md

     path?: string;

     /**
-     * Scheme to use for the iOS build.
+     * iOS build scheme to use.
      *
      * Usually this matches your app's target in Xcode.
+You can use the
-     * You can use the following command to list schemes:
+     * following command to list schemes:
      *
      * `xcodebuild -workspace ios/App/App.xcworkspace -list`
      *